Evaluating the impact of mandatory awareness training on occupational health and safety vulnerability in Ontario

 - To compare changes in the dimensions of OHS vulnerability before and after the training regulation was implemented in Ontario, as compared to British Columbia where no such regulatory change occurred

-The results of this project are relevant to multiple stakeholder groups involved in primary prevention activities.
+The results of this project are relevant to multiple stakeholder groups involved in the prevention of work injury and illness.
 The findings may help policy-makers evaluate the impact of population-level health and safety education and awareness-raising initiatives.

 Public Services Health & Safety Association